Curriculum

 PDR 1 serves as an orientation before the first week of class.
 It allows students to refresh concepts or gain new exposure to them, prior to their first class.

 PDR 1 will take place over the course of three days, which includes one business day (Friday – Sunday).
+You must request appropriate time off from personal and professional commitments that Friday.

 Topics covered include: